vicpenap/VPPLocation/README.md

 - VPPLocationControllerLocationDelegate to receive updates of the user location.
-- VPPLocationControllerGeocoderDelegate to receive updates of information about user location, such as city name or address (`CLPlacemark` object).
+- VPPLocationControllerGeocoderDelegate to receive updates of information about user location, such as city name or address (`MKPlacemark` object).

 Once implemented just add your class as delegate, using the methods
 addLocationDelegate: and addGeocoderDelegate:.
 Now your class will be happily working :)

+Geocoding feature is adapted to both iOS 4 and 5.
+If device is running iOS 4, MKReverseGeocoder class will be used.
+If device is running iOS 5, CLGeocoder new class will be used.
+In any case the placemark object will be instance of MKPlacemark.

 This project contains a sample application using it.
 Just open the project in XCode, build it and run it.